 Also, a popular ceiling choice is ProMar® Ceiling Paint, a flat interior latex that offers a quality appearance for budget-conscious projects.
 Its super-flat finish will minimize the appearance of small surface imperfections, and its self-priming properties minimize application labor.
 The product offers good light reflectivity and it is tintable to hundreds of colors.

-As for ceiling application techniques, a recent survey on the Sherwin-Williams PRO Facebook page asked contractors whether they’ll be spraying or rolling their upcoming ceiling work, and it yielded some interesting answers: 16% said they’ll spray, 16% said they’ll roll, and the remaining 68 percent said, “It depends,” due to variables ranging from surface texture to whether the job was a repaint or new construction.
+As for ceiling application techniques, a recent survey on the Sherwin-Williams PRO Facebook page asked contractors whether they’ll be spraying or rolling their upcoming ceiling work, and it yielded some interesting answers: 16 percent said they’ll spray, 16 percent said they’ll roll, and the remaining 68 percent said it depends on variables ranging from surface texture to whether the job was a repaint or new construction.

 In any situation that requires a paint job, be sure that you and your customer “look up” and consider the fifth wall.
 The result could increase both their satisfaction and your profitability.